marczaku/204-cpp-oop/01-classes/README.md

 ## String-Class!

-The String Class will be used to make using strings easier in C++!
+The String Class will be used to make using strings as easy to use in C++ as they are in C#!

 It will allow us to easily:
 - Create Strings